 You might want to return to brushing and flossing as quickly as possible after undergoing surgery.
 We applaud the practice of good hygiene, but we advise patients not to resume regular brushing and flossing immediately after undergoing oral surgery.
 Aggressive brushing or flossing could compromise the surgical site, undoing all the hard work carried out by your oral surgeon.

-You should be able to brush and floss as you used to after the two-week healing period.
+You should be able to brush and floss as you used to after the six-week initial healing period.
 Your graft will feel unbelievably normal, and your recessed gums will be a thing of the past.
 To ward off future gum-related issues, we recommend adhering to a rigorous and healthy hygienic routine.
 Trust us when we say that regular brushing, flossing, and rinsing does wonders for our patients.

 Are You a Candidate for a Gum Graft?